Lut99/FileHeaderGenerator/README.md

 ### 1.1.0

 Changed the date formatting from local to custom, and added support for Rust files.
 Also fixed the bug where the auto-update wouldn't work on Windows.

+### 1.2.0

+Added docstring-aware style for Rust and an appropriate setting for that.
+Also revamped backend parsing algorithm.